LMAX-Exchange/puppet-ptpd/README.md

 ## Module Description

-This module will manage the configuration files for ptpd (v2.3.2 or later), namely /etc/ptpd.conf, along with the associated service.
+This module will manage the configuration files for ptpd, namely /etc/ptpd.conf, along with the associated service.

 This module is designed for ptpd version 2.3.2 or later, specifically with Linux PHC support built in.